Ample line bundle: Ample invertible sheaves on quasi-compact schemes

+On proper schemes

-A line bundle L on a proper scheme X over a commutative ring R is said to be ample if there is a positive integer r such that the tensor power $\mathcal{L}^{\otimes r}$ is very ample.
-In particular, a proper scheme over R has an ample line bundle if and only if it is projective over R. An ample line bundle on a proper scheme X over a field has positive degree on every curve in X, by the corresponding statement for very ample line bundles.
+When X is separated and finite type over an affine scheme, an invertible sheaf $\mathcal{L}$ is ample if and only if there exists a positive integer r such that the tensor power $\mathcal{L}^{\otimes r}$ is very ample.
+In particular, a proper scheme over R has an ample line bundle if and only if it is projective over R. Often, this characterization is taken as the definition of ampleness.

+The rest of this article will concentrate on ampleness on proper schemes over a field, as this is the most important case.
+An ample line bundle on a proper scheme X over a field has positive degree on every curve in X, by the corresponding statement for very ample line bundles.

 A Cartier divisor D on a proper scheme X over a field k is said to be ample if the corresponding line bundle O(D) is ample.
 (For example, if X is smooth over k, then a Cartier divisor can be identified with a finite linear combination of closed codimension-1 subvarieties of X with integer coefficients.)